 Journal articles are published under the CC BY license.
-Authors hold the copyright of their works and agree to make their original works completely available and free to use, copy and/or redistribute in all formats without permission, as long as the authors and the original source are properly cited.
+Authors retain the copyright and full publishing rights without restrictions and agree to make their original works completely available and free to use, copy and/or redistribute in all formats without permission, as long as the authors and the original source are properly cited.
 A copyright statement is published on full text files including HTML, PDF and XML.

 Authors are required to sign a License to Publish agreement before formal publication of an article.
-This grants Open Exploration the right to publish the article and associated supplementary materials in Exploration of Neuroscience under the CC BY license.
+This grants Open Exploration the right to publish the article and associated supplementary materials in Exploration of Digestive Diseases under the CC BY license.